-There is no requirement to pay the former employee while the employee is subject to post-employment restrictive covenants, unless this is contractually agreed between the parties.
+There is no requirement to pay the former employee while the employee is subject to post-employment restrictive covenants unless this is contractually agreed between the parties.
+However, a payment to the employee during the post-employment restrictive covenant period may go to the reasonableness of the restraint or may create a waiver or election argument in favour of the employer.